 Talented artists are needed to help make materials relevant and current.
 Graphic artists can help with visual display of information, layout and design of mailings, and on line communications.
 Contact: communications@centerforcommunitytransitions if interested.

 Social Media Assistant

-If you’re interested in learning about professional social media writing and management, our Communications Director is looking for a volunteer to assist with our organization’s social media presence.
+If you’re interested in learning about professional social media writing and management, our Communications Director is looking for a volunteer or intern to assist with our organization’s social media presence.
 Contact: firstname.lastname@example.org if interested.